antoinebou12/GreenScreenVideotoAlphaPNGs/README.md

 - imageio
 - numpngw
 - APNGLib

-## Install
+## Installation

+To install the necessary dependencies, run the provided shell script:

 ```bash
 bash install.sh
 ```

-## Using the script
+## Usage

-- [X] Make it work
-- [X] Better sort for the file (order)
+### Converting a Green Screen Video to PNGs

+To convert a YouTube video, use the following command:

 ```bash
 python3 GreenVideotoAlphaPNGs.py https://www.youtube.com/watch?v=ybX4VuArZOQ
 ```

-### For making transparent (alpha) GIF or JIF
-Change in the main the dir variable by the folder name I used a the APNGLib to create the transparent gif.
-It is slow, but i didn't found a other solution for now Installed the [APNGLib](https://github.com/slicer4ever/APNGLib) in the same named directory with

-- [X] Make it work
-- [X] Make sure the gif is in alpha
+### Creating a Transparent (Alpha) GIF

+First, set the `dir` variable in the main function to the desired folder name.

+To create a transparent GIF, use the following command:

 ```bash
 python3 GIFGenerator.py "Joker from Persona 5 Default Dance (Green Screen)-ybX4VuArZOQ_alpha"
 ```

-### For making transparent (alpha) video (W.I.P)
+**Note**: GIF generation is quite slow due to the use of the APNGLib library, which is currently the only viable solution.

+### Creating a Transparent (Alpha) Video (Work in Progress)

-Create video with a custom speed(fps)
+You can create a video with a custom speed (fps) using the following command:

-- [X] Make it work
-- [ ] Make sure the video is in alpha

 ```bash
 python3 GIFGenerator.py "Joker from Persona 5 Default Dance (Green Screen)-ybX4VuArZOQ_alpha" --fps 24
 ```

 ## Lens Studio (Snapchat AR)

+After generating the sequence of images, you can import them into Lens Studio:

+1. Click on the Resources panel.
-After generating the sequence of images just click in Resources panel Add New -> 2D animation from files -> Ok in the popup menu change the setting for those object
+2. Choose Add New -> 2D animation from files -> Ok in the popup menu.
-- audio
-- cutout animation

-OR

-Put alpha gif or video in lens studio
+3. Adjust the settings for the imported object, including audio and cutout animation.

+Alternatively, you can import the generated alpha GIF or video directly into Lens Studio.

 ![add 2D animation in lens studio](https://raw.githubusercontent.com/antoinebou13/GreenScreenVideotoAlphaPNGs/master/images/addanim.jpg "add 2D animation")

+This Python-based tool simplifies the process of using green screen videos in Lens Studio, thereby facilitating the creation of immersive AR experiences.